DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "I can do it...
 Even if it is a demon I can fight!"

-Kay still couldn't comprehend just what happened here today.
+Kai still couldn't comprehend just what happened here today.
 But one has become clear.
 With training even human could fight against mighty demons.

 "You bastard, what are you?" - all of the sudden could be heard.

-Weird noise of flapping wings abruptly ended Kay's joy of victory.
+Weird noise of flapping wings abruptly ended Kai's joy of victory.
 Above his head could be heard a buzz from wings, it was much louder than that of some bird.

 "Human...?
 Human who could defeat... my kin?"

 Second one, it wasn't much different in its appearance aside from being _smaller_.
-With a height, comparable to Kay's own, it didn't look all that strong comparing to previous one.
+With a height, comparable to Kai's own, it didn't look all that strong comparing to previous one.
 ...But what with this this pressure.
 ...Size-wise previous was certainly a winner, but its speech shows a intelligence of a whole new level.